nitefood/asn/README.md

 ##### *Upstream/transit identification (`-u`)*

-* The script will inspect BGP updates for the given IP (v4/v6) and identify the likelyhood of the upstream autonomous system(s) being transit(s) for the origin AS.
+* The script will inspect BGP updates for the given IP (v4/v6) and identify the likelihood of the upstream autonomous system(s) being transit(s) for the origin AS.
 A probability of the upstreams being transits will be inferred by the amount of times the upstream AS appears in the observed ASPATHs towards the target IP, in comparison to other BGP peers.
 The script will also inform the user if the prefix is being simultaneously announced to multiple upstreams (e.g. in case of BGP multihoming, tier-1 prefixes, anycast addresses, etc.).
 JSON mode is supported.

 ##### *Server mode (`-l`)*